digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Each transaction on a Daml ledger has two timestamps called the *ledger time (LT)* and the *record time (RT)*.
 The ledger time is set by the participant, the record time is set by the ledger.

 Each Daml ledger has a policy on the allowed difference between LT and RT called the *skew*.
 The participant has to take a good guess at what the record time will be.
 If it's too far off, the transaction will be rejected.

-``getTime`` is an action that gets the LT from the ledger.
-In the above example, that time is taken apart into day of week and hour of day using standard library functions from ``DA.Date`` and ``DA.Time``.
-The hour of the day is checked to be in the range from 8 to 18.

 Consider the following example: Suppose that the ledger had a skew of 10 seconds.
 At 17:59:55, Alice submits a transaction to redeem an Iou.
 One second later, the transaction is assigned a LT of 17:59:56, but then takes 10 seconds to commit and is recorded on the ledger at 18:00:06.
 Even though it was committed after business hours, it would be a valid transaction and be committed successfully as ``getTime`` will return 17:59:56 so ``hrs == 17``.
 Since the RT is 18:00:06, ``LT - RT <= 10 seconds`` and the transaction won't be rejected.